 Corban University has signed and returned the Department of Education’s Certification and Agreement to access the federal CARES act funding for higher education institutions.

-The total amount Corban University has received to distribute to students as emergency financial aid grants is $2,128,589
+The total amount Corban University received to distribute to students as emergency financial aid grants was $2,128,589.

 The following student awards disbursed by quarter are as follows: